MachineLemonade/docs/docs/ee-installation-gke.md

 Press Enter to Continue
 ``` -->

-Deploy a TXT record using the values in the output above:
+* Follow the on-screen prompts and deploy a TXT record through your DNS provider
+* Wait a few minutes before continuing in your terminal

 <!-- screenshot -->

-Wait a few minutes before continuing in your terminal:
 <!-- ```
 Waiting for verification...
 Cleaning up challenges